Sulaymani: History

 Starting from 1677, Sulayman's successors almost always came from the Makrami family.
 The da'is made Najran their headquarters and ruled the area, supported by the Banu Yam, until their power waned under the successive rules of the Ottomans and Saudis.
 The leadership of the Sulaymaniyah, whose Indian community was small, reverted to the Yemen with the succession of the thirtieth Da'i al-Mutlaq, Ibrahim ibn Muhammad ibn Fahd Al-Makrami, in 1677.
 Since then the position of the dai al mutlaq has remained in various branches of the al Makrami family except for the time of the forty-sixth dai, an Indian.

 The Makrami da'is usually resided in Badr in Najran, Saudi Arabia.
 With the backing of the tribe of the Banu Yam they ruled Najran independently and at times extended their sway over other parts of the Yemen and Arabia until the incorporation of Najran into Saudi Arabia in 1934.
 The peak of their power was in the time of the thirty-third Da'i al-Mutlaq, Isma'il ibn Hibat Allah (1747–1770), who defeated the Wahhabiyah or Wahhabism in Najd and invaded Hadramawt.
 He is also known as the author of an esoteric Qur'an commentary, virtually the only religious work of a Sulaymani author published so far.
 Since Najran came under Saudi rule, the religious activity of the da'is and their followers has been severely restricted.
 In the Yemen the Sulaymaniyah are found chiefly in the region of Manakha and the Haraz mountains.
-In India they live mainly in Baroda, Ahmadabad, and Hyderabad and are guided by a representative (mansub) of the Da'i al-Mutlaq residing in Baroda.
+In India they live mainly in Baroda, Ahmadabad, and Hyderabad and are guided by a representative (mansub) of the Da'i al-Mutlaq residing in Hyderabad, India.